Scientists saving endangered salmon get help from gene-slicing tool

 By identifying the species, researchers believe they can better monitor population sizes and habitats.

-With extreme drought gripping California, some rivers are too warm for the salmon to survive, forcing the state to truck 17 million young fish to the San Francisco Bay from hatcheries. read more
+With extreme drought here gripping California, some rivers are too warm for the salmon to survive, forcing the state to truck 17 million young fish to the San Francisco Bay from hatcheries.

 Emily Funk, an associate specialist who joined the team in July 2020, said the conservation angle drew her to the project.